jexxa-projects/Jexxa/README.md

  ![Java CI](https://github.com/jexxa-projects/Jexxa/workflows/Java%20CI/badge.svg)

 # Jexxa - A Ports and Adapters Framework for Java
-Jexxa is a lightweight framework to implement durable business applications based on a *ports and adapters* (aka _hexagonal_) architecture. *Ports and adapters* is a typical architecture style to structure microservices around your core business domains.
+Jexxa is a lightweight framework to simplify the implementation of durable business applications using Domain Driven Design.
+It is no general purpose framework such as Spring.
+Instead, it focuses on the separation of your bounded contexts using microservices with a *ports and adapters* (aka _hexagonal_) architecture.

-Goal of this framework is to support the development of _durable_ business applications in conjunction with Domain Driven Design as good as possible.
-Following the UNIX philosophy `do one thing and do it well`, Jexxa is no general purpose framework such as Spring or Jakarta EE.
-Therefore, Jexxa stresses the following aspects in particular:
+Jexxa stresses the following aspects in particular:

-*   **Technology-agnostic**: The framework is designed to avoid technology-specific dependencies in business applications.
+*   **Technology-agnostic**: The framework is designed to avoid technology-specific dependencies in your domain core.
 See [here](https://jexxa-projects.github.io/Jexxa/jexxa_architecture.html#_ioc_without_annotations) for more information.
 *   **Visible flow of control**: Simplified navigation through your business application.
 Checkout [this tutorial](https://github.com/jexxa-projects/JexxaTutorials/blob/main/TimeService/README-FlowOfControl.md) for more information.
 *   **Aligned team development**: The framework is tailored to the _needs and development of teams_ developing business applications.
 See [Jexxa's General Design Decisions](https://jexxa-projects.github.io/Jexxa/jexxa_architecture.html#_general_design_decisions) for more information.

 In addition, Jexxa offers following production-proven features:

-*   Integrated most common driving adapters: RMI over REST, and JMS.
-*   Integrated strategies for most common driven adapters: JDBC, in memory DB (IMDB), and JMS.
+*   Integrated driving and driven adapters: RMI over REST, JMS, JDBC, in memory DB (IMDB).
+*   Integrated resilient microservice patterns such as transactional outbox.
-*   Integrated stubs to write unit-tests without mock frameworks.
+*   Integrated stubs to write unit-tests without mock frameworks. sender.
-*   Integrated resilient microservice patterns such as transactional outbox sender.

 ## General information